 Yes!
 Our Welcome Back Assembly, prom, used curriculum sale, milestone graduation, lab intensives, Camps, summer Park and Playground Days are open to all homeschool familes whether they are WCA members or not.
-We are welcolming supportive community for all homeschoolers!
+We are a welcolming supportive community for all homeschoolers!

 What can I expect at a WCA admissions in-take conference?

 We take time to meet every single new family that joins the WCA community.
 It is a huge under-taking each year, but it is important to us that you feel welcome and acclimate quickly to your new community.
-The in-take conference is your opportunity to have all of your questions answered about our classes, teachers, and homeschooling at WCA in general.
+The in-take conference is your opportunity to have all of your questions answered about our classes, instructors, and homeschooling at WCA in general.
 We want to make sure we are a fit for your family!